pivotal/docs-tap/aws-services/reference/supported-topologies.hbs.md

-# Supported Topologies for AWS Services
+# Supported topologies for AWS Services

 This topic gives you the list of Tanzu Application Platform (commonly known as TAP) cluster to service instance Virtual Private Cloud (VPC) topologies that the AWS Services package supports.